 "There are two reasons I'm in show business," Gable once quipped, "and I'm standing on both of them."

 Sick of playing mostly giggling coeds, she was considering leaving the business altogether when her Paramount contract expired.
-But then, in short order in 1939, Daryl Zanuck convinced her to sign for Fox and she also landed a role in the Broadway production of Cole Porter’s Du Barry Was a Lady – a part that showed she had acting skills beyond anything her Paramount years had hinted at.
-It was a year of changes professionally and personally, including her divorce from husband Jackie Coogan, who at the time was involved in an acrimonious suit with his parents over monies he’d earned as a child actor.
+But then, in short order in 1939, Daryl Zanuck convinced her to sign for Fox and she also landed a role in the Broadway production of Cole Porter's Du Barry Was a Lady – a part that showed she had acting skills beyond anything her Paramount years had hinted at.
+It was a year of changes professionally and personally, including her divorce from husband Jackie Coogan, who at the time was involved in an acrimonious suit with his parents over monies he'd earned as a child actor (and later would star as Uncle Fester on The Addams Family).

 Grable joined Fox and became a leading lady.
 She would appear in many of the studio's most successful films of the decade, beginning with 1940's Down Argentine Way in which she costarred with Don Ameche.